Over the years, we’ve worked with hundreds of retailers and run thousands of ecommerce optimization campaigns.

 Have you ever clicked on an ad only to land on a page that’s totally unrelated to what you were offered?
 It’s an incredibly frustrating feeling.

 Ensure that all of your landing pages link up with your ads, especially on social media.
 And we’re not just talking about corresponding headers and page copy.
 The whole look-and-feel should reassure visitors they’re in the right place.
-All your other digital marketing tactics can fail if you don’t take care of this small point.
+All your other digital content marketing tactics can fail if you don’t take care of this small point.

 Slow loading pages hurt SEO rankings and increase bounce rates (the number of site visitors that leave after visiting only one page).
 You can run all the multivariate tests in the world.
 But they won’t amount to anything if visitors leave before they see your pages!
 What’s more, improving page-load times can often have a dramatic effect on conversions.